Syknapse/Contribute-To-This-Project/terminal_tutorial.md

 #### Step 8: Push your changes to GitHub

-- Now that youve commited your changes, they are only saved locally in your local computer.
+- Your changes are now saved or committed.
+But they are saved only locally, that is on your computer.
-- Synchronizing local changes with your repository on GitHub is called a `Push`.
+- Synchronizing local changes with your repository on GitHub is called a _Push_.
 You are "pushing" the changes from your local repository to the remote repository on GitHub.
 - We use the `git push` command to push changes to github.

 ```bash